 Ayurvedic Dietary Tip of the Week

 Eat your largest meal mid-day.

-The digestive fire, like the sun, is at its strongest point between the hours of 11am and 1pm.
-Therefore eating your biggest meal at this time allows for better digestion with a larger meal.
-Eating a larger meal mid-day also will help to sustain both the hunger and the appetite for the second half of the day when energy tends to wane.
+Your digestive fire, like the sun, is at its strongest point between the hours of 11am and 1pm.
+Therefore eating your biggest meal at this time will allow for better digestion with a larger meal.
+Eating a larger meal mid-day will help to sustain both your hunger and your appetite for the second half of the day when energy tends to wane.

-Since the digestive fire is at its strongest point mid-day, meat, dairy and other heavy, hard-to-digest foods should be taken at this time only.
-This means that the dinner meal should be lighter both in quantity (i.e. smaller amount) as well as quality (i.e. lighter food types).
+Since your digestive fire is at its strongest point mid-day, meat, dairy and other heavy, hard-to-digest foods should be taken at this time only.
+This means that your dinner meal should be lighter both in quantity (meaning smaller amount) as well as quality (meaning lighter food types).